jeroen-meijer/shiritori/README.md

 - Backend integration to play against other players preferably using Firebase.
 - More pretty animations.

+*Note: though I originally built this to only work with the Japanese language, I did keep the option of expanding this to work with other languages in mind.
+Therefore, it should not be too difficult to change the parser and client to use multiple languages.*
+*The above also goes for multiplayer functionality.*

 ### Credits

 As an exercise, I tried to copy this [beautiful UI mockup](https://dribbble.com/shots/5836646-Quiz-iOS-app-Animation) done by [Mike from Creative Mints](https://dribbble.com/creativemints).
 Give 'em some love.